Cincinnati Motorcycle Accident Lawyers

 Studies Show That Ohio Is One Of The Most Dangerous States For Motorcyclists

-Ohio’s highways and streets can and should be safer for motorcycles.
+Ohio’s highways and city streets can and should be safer for motorcycles.
 Every day, motorcycle riders are forced to contend with unsafe drivers in cars, trucks and commercial vehicles.
 Preventable motorcycle crashes happen frequently.
-For years, many people suspected that Ohio roads are less safe than other areas of the country, and now we have solid statistics showing that Ohio has more motorcycle accidents than most other states of a similar size.
+For years, many people suspected that Ohio roads were less safe than those in other areas of the country, and now we have solid statistics showing that Ohio has more motorcycle accidents than most other states of a similar size.
 We hope these statistics help bring more awareness to motorcycle safety and make Ohio drivers more aware of two-wheeled vehicles.

-Motorcycle Fatalities And Accidents Are Unfortunately Common
+Motorcycle Fatalities And Accidents Are Common In The Area Around Cincinnati

 While motorcycle deaths peaked in Ohio in 2016, the 2018 number of fatalities is still higher than the 2014 low.
 A nationwide study that covered motorcycle accidents from 2008 through 2017 also shows slight growth in the number of motorcyclist fatalities and accidents compared to previous lows across the country.
-While 2020 statistics are not available, we expect the number of deaths to remain the same or grow steadily.

 A 2016 nationwide study by the National Highway Traffic Safety Administration ranked Ohio as the state with the fourth-highest motorcycle fatality rate.
 This statistic is especially concerning because the states in the top three positions had significantly higher populations and longer warm weather months, making riding more frequent.
 When the statistics from the last few years become available, we expect the number of Ohio motorcyclist deaths will remain high.